nxp-imx/bcu/README.md

     - Need install FTDI Driver for Windows.
     - Early Windows version(below 1.2.0) need install vs2017 redistribute package

- - Ubuntu 16.04 or above, 64bit
+ - Ubuntu 16.04 or above, or all Linux distribution, 64bit
     - Get it from the Snap Store:
-      - $ sudo snap install bcu-nxp;snap alias bcu-nxp bcu
+      - $ sudo snap install --devmode bcu-nxp; sudo snap alias bcu-nxp bcu
+    - If you do not want to run BCU as root in Linux, please follow the steps below to set the rules.
+      - $ cd /etc/udev/rules.d/
+      - $ sudo vim xx-ftdi.rules
+      - Add the line to this file:
+      - SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6011", GROUP="dialout", MODE="0660"
+      - Save the file
+      - Re-plug the debug wire

+ - Ubuntu 18.04 or above, 64bit, using binary provided from release page
-    - Need install libftdi, libyaml-dev and openssl
+    - Need install these libraries
-      - $ sudo apt-get install libftdi1-2 libyaml-dev openssl
+      - $ sudo apt-get install libftdi1-2 libyaml-dev openssl lsb_release libssl-dev libconfuse-dev
     - If you do not want to run BCU as root in Linux, please follow the steps below to set the rules.
       - $ cd /etc/udev/rules.d/
       - $ sudo vim xx-ftdi.rules